cloudera-cemea/CML_vHoL/README.md

 #### Script 6: Exploring the Application Script

-- Navigate back to the CML Project Home folder.
+- Navigate back to the Cloudera AI Project Home folder.
 - Open the “Code” folder and then script “6_application.py”.

 This is a basic Flask application that serves the HTML and some specific data used for.